notkiyo/Rina-s-Realm/README.md

 If you have any questions, want to chat, or just want to share your thoughts, feel free to reach out at [notgogaly.exe@proton.me](mailto:notgogaly.exe@proton.me).

+## 📜 License

+This project is licensed under the Creative Commons Attribution 4.0 International License.
+You are free to share, remix, and build upon this work, even for commercial purposes, as long as you provide appropriate credit.
+For more details, check out the full license text [here](https://creativecommons.org/licenses/by/4.0/).

 Happy Discord-ing! 🚀

 ![Contributing](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExbzZldWg3NTBxOW1ld3kydDMwZmx0MHJkY3BjaXMybzEzNjE3Y3llNSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/UR4cvwP8NEZ5aR2YPU/giphy.gif)